Medical Advisory Board

 Alisan Goldfarb, M.D., F.A.C.S., An expert on the intersection between emotional stress and breast cancer, Dr. Alisan Goldfarb was highlighted by the New York Times over 20 years go as a prime example of “the new generation of women surgeons.”
 Now a clinical professor at Mt.
 Sinai Medical Center, Goldfarb is a clinical surgical oncologist who continues to work on creating each patient’s best outcome in breast cancer surgery.
 Dr. Goldfarb is a member of the WVFC Medical Advisory Board.

 Hilda Hutcherson, M.D., clinical professor of Obstetrics and Gynecology and associate dean of Diversity and Minority Affairs at Columbia University’s College of Physicians and Surgeons, is the author of Having Your Baby: A Guide for African American Women, What Your Mother Never Told You About Sex and Pleasure: A Woman’s Guide to Getting the Sex You Want, Need and Deserve.
 She was recently named by Black Enterprise Magazine as one of America’s Leading Physicians, one of the Top Doctors in New York in the Castle Connoly Guide, and is included in the Best Doctors in America database.
-Dr. Hutcherson’s devotion to women’s empowerment and education is supported by her monthly sexual health columns in Essence and Glamour.
-An online advisor for Parents Magazine and Glamour, she has been quoted in O Magazine, Heart and Soul, Cosmopolitan, MORE, Upscale, Allure, Health, Redbook, Parents, and Marie Claire.
+Dr. Hutcherson’s devotion to women’s empowerment and education is supported by her monthly sexual health column in Glamour.
+She is a Contributing Editor at Redbook and frequent contributor to Essence.
+An online advisor for Parents magazine and Glamour, she has been quoted in O Magazine, Heart and Soul, Cosmopolitan, MORE, Upscale, Allure, Health, Redbook, Parents, and Marie Claire.
 Dr. Hutcherson’s TV appearances include spots on Oprah, Rachael Ray, Montel, 20/20, Today, Good Morning America, the Early Show, ABC Nightly News, and Nightline.

 Elizabeth Jelks, M.D., an ophthalmologist based in Manhattan, works in close association with Dr. Glenn W. Jelks, MD, including evaluation of surgical patients, in the operating theatre and aesthetic supplementary procedures.
 Her first career in medicine was as an emergency physician’ now, she focuses on reconstructive eyelid and facial surgery and all aspects of cosmetic surgery.
 An expert in oculoplastic surgery, Dr. Jelks has co-authored medical journal articles and chapters related to oculoplastic surgery and conducts courses in the subject as well.